“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 I have only just begun to feel comfortable in Merida.
 I spent three to six months here in Merida for most of the first four years (October 2015 to August 2019).
 Even then, I spent most of that time working on my house.

-I bought my house in Merida after spending five years mostly on the road.
-I loved moving all the time.
-It was hard to settle down in one place.
-I never enjoyed working on a house, even in the USA.
-It was even more difficult to work on a house in Merida.
+I bought my house in Merida after spending five years mainly on the road.
+I loved moving all the time, and it was hard to settle down in one place.
+I never enjoyed working on a house, even in the USA, and it was even more challenging to work on a home in Merida.

 Until I decided to live in Merida full time, I knew my frustrations with the house would not last long because I would be leaving soon.
 I never took the time to make friends and become part of the community because once I felt comfortable with someone, I left.
 In retrospect, moving back and forth and working on my home put me in the throes of a prolonged, mild culture shock.